NHSDigital/integration-adaptor-mhs/README.md

 ## Running MHS Adaptor locally
-It may be useful to run this adaptors in a local environment.
+It may be useful to run this adaptor in a local environment.
 Please refer to [running the MHS adaptor locally](mhs/running-mhs-adaptor-locally.md) a step-by-step guide on how to set this up.

 ## Resources